 But this cunt wasn’t to know that, was he?
 What if I were having the worst day, and his post genuinely did make me kill myself?
 Or “Kill” as a few people pointed out.
 He was that sure of his advice that I should top myself, he capitalised the word.
 Blimey.
 That really was said with some gumption.
 You really are a cunt, Jeff.

 I suffer with anxiety and depression.
 I get stressed out super easy, and I have tendency to cry over everything.
 Sometimes I don’t wash my hair for days, even weeks on end, and I have been known to go two or three days without showering, particularly if I don’t need to face anyone.
 I don’t leave the house from one week to another, made easier because I work from home, and although I’m quite content with my little life, I know it’s not right.
 It’s not “normal”.
 I’m not “normal”.

 For one brief moment this morning, after I read that disgusting comment left by that equally disgusting “man”, I pondered my own worth.
 I’m a strong person now.
-A strong person who suffers with crippling anxiety, admittedly, but I am strong.
+A strong person who suffers from crippling anxiety, admittedly, but I am strong.
 I know that.
 Shit doesn’t get me down now that would have gotten me down a few years back.
 In fact, a few years back, if I’d read that comment from Jeff* I probably would’ve burst into tears.

 *If that’s even his real name.
 Cowards like that usually hide behind a false name because they are just that – cowards.